 The moment you've changed your company's name with the IRS, you'll have to inform everyone else about your company's name change as well.
 It's not a bad idea to compile a list of all other agencies and organizations your company regularly transacts with.
 Some of them are as follows:

 - Every state and local tax agency

 If you need help with business name change with the IRS, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.